 - Sire-Dam -

-The Kevin Ryan-trained gelding was stepping up in class following a fine victory in the Ayr Gold Cup last time out off a mark of 110 and connections were very pleased following another great run by the son of Pivotal.
+The Kevin Ryan-trained gelding was stepping up in class following a fine victory in the Ayr Gold Cup off a mark of 110 and connections were very pleased following another great run by the son of Pivotal.

 The four-year-old finished a short-head behind the 50/1 runner-up Growl, who was, in turn, a length behind the 13/2 winner The Tin Man and jockey Tom Eaves felt Brando could have been even closer had the ground been a little bit softer.